uselagoon/lagoon/docs/using_lagoon/harbor/harbor_settings.md

 No specific configuration is needed for Harbor-Redis.

 ## HarborClair Settings
+HarborClair requires a configuration file to start, which is located at `/etc/clair/config.yaml` within the container.
+This config file is stored within the `services/harborclair/harbor-core.yml` file.

 * `CLAIR_DB_PASSWORD`
   * The password used to access HarborClair's postgres database.
   * The default value is `test123` when ran locally or during CI testing.